binnes/esp8266Workshop/docs/mosquitto/CERT1.md

 E.g. if ```hostname``` returned **win10** or **win10.acme.inc** then ensure **win10.local** is in the **[alt_names]** section of the **srvext.cfg** file : ```DNS.3 = win10.local```

+!!!
+Info
-*Instructions for connecting the ESP8266 to the Mosquitto broker are provided in the next section*
+    Instructions for connecting the ESP8266 to the Mosquitto broker are provided in the next section

 !!!
 Warning
     The SSL library the ESP8266 uses will not validate the TLS connection using an IP address as the hostname.
 The system hostname must be used.